 While holding fast to its cherished traditions, including its commitment to the education of women, Quest ’70 led Notre Dame to expand its educational reach and remain ever responsive to changes in education and society.
 In 1972 the College began the Continuing Education program, offering women age 25 and older the opportunity to study and earn a bachelor’s degree by attending classes with traditional-age undergraduate students.
 In 1975, Notre Dame established the Weekend College to provide conveniently scheduled classes meeting the needs of employed women and men.

 Innovation and growth led Notre Dame into the 21st century.
 In 1984, the Graduate Studies Program began, offering master’s degrees to working professionals — women and men — for the first time.
 The Accelerated College for working professionals launched in 2003 to provide learning opportunities for student cohorts through partnerships with schools, businesses and healthcare organizations throughout Maryland.
 In 2004, Notre Dame introduced its first Ph.D. program in education.
-The School of Pharmacy (offering the Pharm.D.) opened in 2009.
-Currently with Candidate Accreditation status, the School is the first of its kind created by a U.S. women’s college and Notre Dame’s first professional degree program.
+The School of Pharmacy (offering the Pharm.D.) opened in 2009 and was accredited in 2013.
+It is the first of its kind created by a U.S. women’s college and Notre Dame’s first professional degree program.

 On September 9, 2011, the 116th anniversary of the first day of classes at the College, Notre Dame became Notre Dame of Maryland University.
 The University offers programs through its flagship Women’s College (including Continuing Education), the College of Graduate Studies and College of Adult Undergraduate Studies (formerly the Weekend and Accelerated Colleges).
 The University is organized into four academic schools: Arts and Sciences, Education, Nursing, and Pharmacy.
 In addition, the University’s English Language Institute provides language and culture classes for non-native speakers and the Renaissance Institute offers lifelong learning opportunities for students 50 and older.
 While varied in scope, all of Notre Dame’s programs continue to emphasize professional and personal knowledge, development and integrity.